· 18 March 2017 ·

 As expected, my meme was absent from this edition.
 But on page 1279, the recto (right-hand page) above, which chronicles events from early 1595, I happened to notice this:

 In case your eyes aren’t used to this sort of thing:

 The 26. of Januarie, the Earle of Darby married the Earle of Oxfords daughter at the court then at Greenewich, which marriage feast was there most royally kept.

-My eldest daughter (probably, though I still have my doubts) Elizabeth was born in July of 1575 while I was away on my travels.
+Lizzy (Elizabeth), my eldest daughter (probably, though I still have my doubts), was born in July 1575 while I was away on my travels.
 In 1595 she married William Stanley, 6th Earl of Derby, at Greenwich Palace.
 The Queen and all the court attended.
 Grandfather Burghley arranged the match.
 Don’t get me started.